ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

   - 2 of the 58 categories (cat2 and cat8) have an age range of 0-24 weeks.

   - 14 of the 58 categories have a 1-week age range, either 36-37 weeks or 37-38 weeks, because 37 weeks
-    is the usual cutoff for defining "preterm birth."
+    is the usual cutoff for defining preterm birth.

   For simplicity, we will generally refer to "500g and 2wk categories," with the understanding that there are some exceptions.